qetza/replacetokens-task/README.md

 ## Release notes
 **New in 2.0.0**
 - **Breaking change**: Migrated code to typescript to support cross-platform agent.
-This change requires the use of an agent at least in version 2.105.0.
+This change requires the use of an agent at least in version 2.105.0 which is **not compatible with TFS 2015**.
+If you need to install the task on TFS 2015, download the vsix from the repository: [https://github.com/qetza/vsts-replacetokens-task/releases/download/v1.4.1/qetza.replacetokens-1.4.1.vsix](https://github.com/qetza/vsts-replacetokens-task/releases/download/v1.4.1/qetza.replacetokens-1.4.1.vsix)
 - **Breaking change**: _File encoding_ parameter is now used when reading and writing files.
 Previously it was only used when writing.
 - **Breaking change**: _File encoding_ doesn't support 'utf-32' and 'utf-32 (big endian)' anymore.
 - **Breaking change**: _Target files_ parameter now only uses the new line as a separator for multi-values (previously it used new-line and semi-colon).